Force Gurkha: Gurkha Xpedition

 It shares many similarities with the Xplorer variants and comes in 5-door.
 The engine, emission standards, and maximum output remain the same as Xplorer.

 In terms of axles, the Xpedition 5 door features a dead independent front axle and a live rigid rear axle which is a 2WD.
 This configuration may provide different handling characteristics compared to the live axles with differential locks found in the Xplorer variants.

 Gurkha Xtreme (3 door)

-Unlike the Xplorer and Xpedition versions, it has a 2.2-litre Mercedes-Benz OM611 4-cylinder diesel engine, delivering 140 horsepower and 321 Nm of torque.
+Unlike the Xplorer and Xpedition versions, it has a 2.2-litre Mercedes-Benz OM611 4-cylinder diesel engine, delivering 140 hp and 321 Nm of torque.
 The vehicle features a 5-speed manual transmission and a single-lever selective 4x4 system for better off-road performance.

 It is built to handle tough terrains with front and rear differential locks, a multi-link suspension system, and live rigid axles.
 The vehicle has power steering, a turning radius of 5.65 meters, and a robust C in C Ladder Type chassis.

 Safety features include dual-circuit hydraulic vacuum-assisted service brakes, ABS, disc brakes in the front, and drum brakes in the rear.
 The vehicle comes with 245/70 R16 tyres.
 With a seating capacity of 5 plus the driver, it has a fuel tank capacity of 63.5 liters for long-distance travel.